2016 FireKeepers Casino 400: Qualifying

 Joey Logano scored the pole for the race with a time of 36.080 and a speed of 199.557 mph.
 He said afterwards that starting first "feels good.
 Finally, we were able to break through.
 The last two weeks have stunk for me and my team.
 We have won the first two rounds the last few weeks and qualified second.
 Now we figured out how to be second in the first round and first in the last two.
 That is a good move.
 I couldn’t be more proud of the team and the effort they put into this new package.
 This is such an unknown showing up here so it is cool to show what all the engineers and simulation department were able to do to put together a good package off the truck.
 I am very happy to be driving this car.”

-“A lot of fun out there,” Martin Truex Jr. said after qualifying second.
-“Slipping and sliding as the track got hot a slick.
-I like where we are with this package and tomorrow we’ll fine tune what we have, take the tape off and get dialed in for the race.”
+Martin Truex Jr. said after qualifying second that the track was slippery and hot.

 After qualifying third, Tony Stewart said his team is "gaining on it.
 We've just got to get a little break here to get going.
 We were going good last week.
 The guy that won the race, our teammate [Kurt Busch], we were running the same lap times as him the whole race until we had our problem."

 The session was halted in the first round after David Ragan spun out and tagged the wall with his right-rear corner.